andywy-li/Wenyue-Li--Portfolio/Course Project/ME250/README_ME250.md

 # MECHENG 250 – Design and Manufacturing I

-This folder contains selected work from **MECHENG 250: Design and Manufacturing I** at the University of Michigan.
+This folder contains selected work from **MECHENG 250: Design and Manufacturing I** at the Shanghai Jiao Tong University.

 MECHENG 250 is a 4-credit course that introduces the basics of mechanical design and manufacturing.
 The course covers:
 - Visual thinking, engineering drawing, and machine anatomy,